 Frequently Asked Questions around “what is Specialist Disability Accommodation and what is the NDIS?”

-What is SDA
+What is SDA Property

-What is NDIS Funding
+What is SDA Funding under the NDIS

 The funding for Specialist Disability Accommodation is to provide an investor with an above average rental income for putting their hand up to provide SDA accommodation.
+Returns (yields) of 12% up to 16% are commonplace with a SDA Property.
+SDA Income is linked to CPI, meaning it will go up with inflation and is a 20 year program.

 If a client is assessed as requiring Specialist Disability Accommodation, funding will be included in their NDIS plan to cover any disability related housing costs that are above the ordinary costs of housing for them and their support coordinator.
 Funding is used to source the most appropriate accommodation in the market place for themselves.